alex-softuni/JComponents/README.md

-# I am studying GUI tools so I can begin my new PROJECT which is going to be called MyMediaPLayer
+# I am studying GUI tools so I can begin my new PROJECT